-Approved Spending Categories listed in A.R.S.§15-2402(B)(4), Description

-Tuition or fees at a qualified school and required textbooks at a qualified school.
-A qualified school is defined as a private school located in Arizona6 serving PK-12th grades.
-The school must not discriminate on the basis of race, color, or national origin

-Tutoring services.
-All services must be delivered by a qualified individual.
-Credentials cannot be expired7

-Curriculum.
-A course of study for content areas or grade levels, including any supplemental education materials required or recommended by the curriculum, approved by the Department8

-Tuition or fees for a nonpublic online learning program, Online learning programs or courses

-Fees for nationally standardized norm-referenced achievement tests and grade level testing, Advanced Placement exams and/or other exams related to college or university admissions-such as ACT or SAT- prep exams and grade level standardized achievement testing

-Tuition or fees at an eligible postsecondary institution and the purchase of required textbooks, Community college, as defined in A.R.S.§15-1401, a university under the under the AZ Board of Regents, or an accredited in-state private postsecondary institution

-Account fees, lost or stolen card fee and expediting service fees only

-Services provided by a public school, approved individual classes and extracurricular programs at a public school

-Uniforms.
-Uniforms must be purchased from or through a qualified school or vendor that the school
+Approved Spending Categories listed in A.R.S.§15-2402(B)(4) Description Tuition or fees at a qualified school and required textbooks at a qualified school A qualified school is defined as a nongovernmental primary or secondary school or a preschool for pupils with disabilities private school located in Arizona 6 serving PK-12th grades.
+The school must not discriminate on the basis of race, color, or national origin Tutoring or teaching services All services must be delivered provided by an individual or facility accredited by a state, regional or accrediting organization qualified individual.
+Credentials cannot be expired 7 Curricula and supplementary material Curriculum A course of study for content areas or grade levels, including any supplemental education materials required or recommended by the curriculum, approved by the Department 8 Fees Fees to manage the Empowerment Scholarship Account Tuition or fees for a nonpublic online learning program Online learning programs or courses Fees for nationally standardized norm- referenced achievement tests and grade level testing Advanced Placement exams and/or other exams related to college or university admissions-such as ACT or SAT- prep exams and grade level standardized achievement testing Tuition or fees at an eligible postsecondary institution and the purchase of required textbooks Community college, as defined in A.R.S.§15-1401, a university under the under the AZ Board of Regents, or an accredited in-state private postsecondary institution Account fees Lost or stolen card fee and expediting service fees only Services provided by a public school Approved Including classes and extracurricular programs at a public school Uniforms Uniforms must be purchased from or through a qualified school or vendor that the school recommends or requires Insurance or surety bond payments Insurance or surety bonds related to an individual Empowerment Scholarship Account, by the account holder and for the signed contract only

+Public transportation services Includes a commuter pass for a qualified student, or transportation network services as defined in section 28-9551 between the qualified student's residence and a qualified school in which the qualified student is enrolled.
+Computer hardware and technological devices Computer hardware and technological devices.
+Includes calculators, personal computers, laptops, tablet devices, microscopes, telescopes and printers, but does not include entertainment and other primarily noneducational devices, including televisions, telephones, video game consoles and accessories, and home theatre and audio equipment.

+a qualified individual means an individual with an approved credential as described later in this Handbook or a facility accredited by a state, regional or national accrediting organization.